 Visit the Canadian Human Trafficking Hotline website to access a national directory of social services, education/awareness materials, as well as reports and research products.

 If you or someone you know may be a victim, call Canada's national human trafficking hotline at 1-833-900-1010.

 Human trafficking, or trafficking in persons, is one of the most heinous crimes imaginable, often described as a modern day form of slavery.
 Human trafficking involves the recruitment, transportation, harbouring and/or exercising control, direction or influence over the movements of a person in order to exploit that person, typically through sexual exploitation or forced labour.
 Victims, mostly women and children, are deprived of their normal lives and compelled to provide labour or sexual services, through a variety of coercive practices, all for the direct profit of their perpetrators.
 Exploitation often occurs through intimidation, force, sexual assault and threats of violence to the victims or their families.

-Human trafficking differs from human smuggling as the latter implies the consent of the person who usually pays large sums of money to be smuggled and is free upon arrival at destination.
+Human trafficking differs from human smuggling, as the latter implies the consent of the person who usually pays large sums of money to be smuggled and is free upon arrival at destination.

 Human Trafficking in Canada

 Canada was among the first countries to ratify the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
-Our efforts are guided by this Trafficking Protocol and through a 4 pillar approach seeks to prevent trafficking from occurring, protect victims of human trafficking, bring its perpetrators to justice and build partnerships domestically and internationally.
+Our efforts are guided by the Protocol and, through a four-pillar approach, seek to:

 Human Trafficking Legislation